Visiting the DRA during the Covid-19 Pandemic – from July 2021

 At the end of your visit a member of staff will escort you to the exit.
 Please leave all the items you have used at your work space and one of our team will put them away.

-There is no charge for using the library, but we welcome donations, large or small, which can be deposited in our sealed collection tins.
+There is no charge for using the library, but we welcome donations, large or small, which can be deposited in our sealed collection box in the first floor lobby.

 For monitoring purposes, we will retain a record of your contact information, the items you have used, your arrival and departure times and the names of any staff members with whom you came into contact.